First joint observation by the underground gravitational-wave detector, KAGRA, with GEO600: All-sky binary search

 \gstlal defines triggers as the maximum of \ac{SNR} over 1\,s windows which exceed a threshold of 4.
-It defines coincident triggers as triggers of the same template that are temporally coincident in the two detectors, where the coincidence window is set by the light-travel time between the detectors plus 5\,ms, which takes into account the time resolutions of the detectors.
+It defines coincident triggers as triggers from each detector associated with the same template and with coalescence times within 32.5\,ms of each other.
+This time window accounts for the maximum light-travel time (27.5\,ms) between GEO and KAGRA as well as the uncertainty in the inferred coalescence time at each detector.
 Candidate events comprise both coincident triggers and non-coincident triggers.
 We define the network \ac{SNR} as the root-sum-square of the \ac{SNR}s for coincident triggers, and simply the \ac{SNR} for non-coincident triggers.
 We discard candidate events that have network \ac{SNR} below 7 because there are so many noise background events at those low \acp{SNR} that it is hard to distinguish true signals from noise.

 \gstlal ranks candidate events based on the logarithm of the likelihood ratio $\mathcal{L}$, which is a measure of how signal-like a given event is.
 The likelihoods used in this analysis are constructed using the \ac{SNR}, a signal-consistency test, the differences in time and phase between the triggers from different detectors when the candidate event consists of coincident triggers, the information of which set of detectors (\{GEO\}, \{KAGRA\}, or \{GEO, KAGRA\}) form the event, the sensitivity of the detectors to the exact template masses at the time of the event, the rate of triggers in each of the detectors at the time of the event, and the relative frequency with which signals are expected to be recovered by each template given the assumption that astrophysical sources are distributed uniformly in the logarithm of the masses.